How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 By developing his own real estate investing plan and building the skills of a consummate real estate investor, he has masterfully navigated his way into successful real estate deals, in the process racking up a spectacular portfolio of investments built up over two decades.

-1. All successful investors develop a clear investment plan and habitually review their progress to adjust their plans based on their successes and failures.
+1. All successful investors develop a clear investment plan and habitually review their progress, adjusting it based on their successes and failures.

-2. All successful investors diversify their investments to spread and minimize risk.
-Consider investing in different market segments and for different utility (capital gains and income).
+2. All successful investors diversify their investments to spread and minimise risk.
+Consider investing in different market segments and for different utilities (capital gains and income).

-3. The savviest investors build up market intelligence by observing and following market trends and can eventually predict the market behavior as well as determine their effect on different market segments.
+3. The savviest investors build up market intelligence by observing and following market trends and can eventually predict market behaviour as well as determine their effect on different market segments.

 4. All successful investors develop an investor mindset.
 They learn how to remove their emotions from the transaction, place their objectives above aesthetic and superficial considerations, and have clear exit plans for each investment both at the point of acquisition and at the time of review if necessary.